Explore

 And this positive impact is felt on a massive scale.

-“Cows are the ultimate recyclers,” said Brian Sundberg, co-founder of Progressive Dairy Solutions, a United States dairy nutrition and management consulting firm.
-“In the U.S., they consume human food production waste to the tune of 5,000 truckloads of byproducts per day.
-Cows often consume up to 50% of their feed intake in the form of byproducts.”
+“Cows are the ultimate recyclers,” said Brian Sundberg, co-founder of Progressive Dairy Solutions, a dairy nutrition and management consulting firm based in the United States and operating globally.
+“In the U.S., dairy cows consume human food production waste totaling approximately 125,000 tons of byproducts per day which is equal to 5,000 truckloads.
+Dairy cows often consume up to 50% of their feed intake in the form of byproducts.
+Those byproducts are converted by the cow into high-quality fat and protein for human consumption.”

 Making the most of marginal land